CLASS-SZ/class_sz/README.rst

-In addition to SZ power spectrum, class_sz can compute cross and auto power spectra for other tracers in the halo model (kSZ, galaxy, ISW, lensing and CIB).
+In addition to SZ power spectrum, class_sz can compute cross and auto power spectra for other tracers in the halo model (kSZ, galaxy, galaxy-lensing, ISW, CMB lensing and CIB).

 It has several mass functions implemented, with several possible halo mass definitions and concentration-mass relations.
 For galaxy clustering and lensing, class_sz has an implementation of HOD based on the one used by